5 quick takeaways from Marvel’s huge Phase 4 news

 — Variety (@Variety) July 21, 2019

-Elsewhere in sequel news, Benedict Cumberbatch and director Scott Derrickson will return for Doctor Strange in the Multiverse of Madness, due in theaters May 7, 2022 (Derrickson is describing it as Marvel’s first scary movie), and Chris Hemsworth and director Taika Waititi will return in the previously announced fourth Thor movie, which now has the title Thor: Love and Thunder, and is set for November 5, 2021.
-There’s some other big news about the new Thor movie, though . . .
+Elsewhere in sequel news, Benedict Cumberbatch and director Scott Derrickson will return for Doctor Strange in the Multiverse of Madness, due in theaters May 7, 2022 (Derrickson is describing it as Marvel’s first scary movie), and Chris Hemsworth and director Taika Waititi will return in the previously announced fourth Thor movie, which now has the title Thor: Love and Thunder and is set for November 5, 2021.
+There’s some other big news about the next Thor movie, though . . .

 2. Lady Thor is coming

 Writer Jason Aaron’s recent take on the Thor comics controversially featured a female Thor, and now that vision is coming to the big screen.
 In the past, Feige has hinted that a female Thor movie might be coming, but it was unclear whether he was serious.
 Almost more surprising than the inclusion of a Lady Thor is the fact that Natalie Portman is returning to the MCU to play her.
-Portman co-starred as Thor’s love interest, Jane Foster, in the first two Thor movies, but there were rumors that Portman was upset with Marvel for firing original Thor 2 director Patty Jenkins, who would’ve been Marvel’s first woman director, and replacing her with Alan Taylor.
+Portman costarred as Thor’s love interest, Jane Foster, in the first two Thor movies, but there were rumors that Portman was upset with Marvel for firing original Thor 2 director Patty Jenkins, who would’ve been Marvel’s first woman director, and replacing her with Alan Taylor.
 (Jenkins went on to direct Wonder Woman for DC, to much acclaim, while Thor: The Dark World is among the least loved of all Marvel movies.)
-Whatever problems were in the past, however, must now be resolved, with Portman back and in an innovative spin on the series.
+Whatever problems arose in the past, however, must now be resolved, with Portman back and in an innovative spin on the series.

 3. Get ready for The Eternals

 As Guardians of the Galaxy proved, in the right hands, even Marvel’s weirder, lesser-known characters can become crowd-pleasing box-office smashes.
-Created by old school Marvel godhead Jack Kirby back in 1976, The Eternals are ostensibly a byproduct of the evolutionary process that created life on planet Earth—not quite human and not quite gods.
-Casual Marvels may have no idea who The Eternals are, but that’s about to change as the crew zooms into the MCU on November 6, 2020, with a killer cast who Feige welcomed onstage at Comic-Con: Salma Hayek, Brian Tyree Henry, Angelina Jolie, Richard Madden, and Kumail Nanjiani.
+Created by old-school Marvel godhead Jack Kirby back in 1976, The Eternals are ostensibly a by-product of the evolutionary process that created life on planet Earth—not quite human and not quite gods.
+Casual Marvels may have no idea who The Eternals are, but that’s about to change.
+The crew zooms into the MCU on November 6, 2020, with a killer cast who Feige welcomed onstage at Comic-Con: Salma Hayek, Brian Tyree Henry, Angelina Jolie, Richard Madden, and Kumail Nanjiani.

 4. Disney+ shows

 If you’ve avoided all entertainment news over the past few years, you might not realize that pretty much every movie and TV studio is currently scrambling to introduce its own streaming network with its own original programming.
-One of the more highly anticipated of these networks is, of course, Disney+, which will feature MCU TV shows that Feige very much wants fans believe will be more compelling than Netflix’s now-defunct Marvel shows and ABC’s Agents of S.H.I.E.L.D.
+One of the more highly anticipated of these networks is, of course, Disney+, which will feature MCU TV shows that Feige very much wants fans to believe will be more compelling than Netflix’s now-defunct Marvel shows and ABC’s Agents of S.H.I.E.L.D.

 Here’s what Feige revealed over the weekend about the Disney + lineup: